cristian-grecu/master-baccarat-2025/README.md

 - comments to indicate purpose at the top of each source file and explanations for all modules, processes (**always** blocks)
 - compliance with the three synthesizable patterns indicated in lecture
 - correct use of behavioural Verilog (i.e., if you instantiate low-level gates, registers, muxes etc., you will lose marks)
+- completeness of testbenches and code coverage reports

 <!--
 We will also provide a submission completeness check to make sure you did not